best-hvac-books-reviews-from-amazon

 hvacr-101-enhance-your-hvac-skills-book-revie

-This book is actually the conclusion of the contributions made by industry-leading bodies such as the ACCA (Air Conditioning Contractors of America), the PHCC (Plumbing Heating Cooling Contractors Association), and the RSES (Refrigeration Service Engineers Society).
+This book is the conclusion of the contributions made by industry-leading bodies such as the ACCA (Air Conditioning Contractors of America), the PHCC (Plumbing, Heating, Cooling Contractors Association), and the RSES (Refrigeration Service Engineers Society).

 All of these organizations demand high standards and have a number of cutting-edge resources to offer which is evident in the book.
 The book starts off by introducing simple HVAC concepts to the reader to provide a good overview of the HVAC world and its most important systems and components.